Calli-ope/Calli-ope/README.md

 ## Hey, I'm Konrad 👋

-I'm currently studying **Computer Science** 👨‍💻 as an undergraduate in Berlin, Germany 🇩🇪, in cooperation Hitachi Rail 🚅.
+I'm currently studying **Computer Science** 👨‍💻 as an undergraduate in Berlin, Germany 🇩🇪, in cooperation with Hitachi Rail 🚅.

 The **technologies** 👾 I most enjoy working with are the following: